AlexanderFillbrunn/RedisML/README.md

 1. Download redis from http://redis.io/download
-2. Add the RedisML project to your PYTHONPATH variable
+2. Add the RedisML project to your PYTHONPATH variable or the redisml directory into your Python lib folder
 3. Run the client script with python client.py
 4. Go to tests and run python matrix_tests.py